onemadgeek/telegram-message-translate-bot/README.md

 5. **Add to Group Chat**
    - Add your bot to a group chat
+   - **Important**: Make the bot an admin in the group
    - Ensure the bot has permission to read messages and send replies

+6. **Configure Bot Privacy Settings**
+   - Send `/mybots` to BotFather
+   - Select your bot
+   - Go to "Bot Settings" > "Group Privacy"
+   - Set it to DISABLED (this allows the bot to see all messages in groups)

 ## Deployment on Render